MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 ## Description

-This repository supports a New Product Development program focused on the design, dynamic modeling, performance analysis, and optimization of coupled electrical and mechanical components for an electric vehicle (EV) sedan.
+This repository supports a New Product Development (NPD) program focused on the design, dynamic modeling, performance analysis, and optimization of **coupled electromechanical, rotating, and thermo-fluid components** for an electric vehicle.
+The work integrates **electric drives, motor, blowers, and thermal-fluid circuits with a Scroll compressor** to evaluate system-level performance, efficiency, reliability, and cost across the product lifecycle.

-The engineering architecture follows a modular system approach, enabling the integration, configuration, and evaluation of different electrical, mechanical, control, and thermal management subsystems across a range of system architectures and operating conditions.
-The system integrates the battery and energy system, power electronics, electric motor, gearbox, brakes, thermal management, encoders and sensors, control systems, and embedded software within a modular architecture.

 A key objective of this work is to develop an **[AI-Enabled Engineering Value & Optimization Platform](#ai-enabled-engineering-value--optimization-platform)** for the design and optimization of a system across a broad range of electrical and mechanical configurations, enabling data-driven engineering decision-making, **optimized cost positioning**, and engineering-to-supply-chain scenario analysis.
 The platform explores how engineering data and component demand signals can support cost, demand, capacity, and supply-chain optimization, with potential integration into enterprise planning environments such as Kinaxis Maestro.